In this part of the AEM Headless Developer Journey, learn about what is required to get your own project started with AEM Headless.

 AEM allows for a flexible content structure and a hierarchy can be arbitrarily large.
 However it is important to realize that any changes in folder structure may have unintended consequences for existing queries that rely on the content path.
 Therefore a well-defined hierarchy that is clearly set out in advance, can be helpful to your content authors.

 Folders can also be restricted to only allow certain types of content (based on Content Fragment Models).
 It is recommended to always explicitly specify which models are allowed for all folders in the hierarchy.
 Specifying allowed content for a given folder:

-By creating an appropriate content structure, it becomes easier to coordinate headless content authoring across channels in order to maximize content reuse.
+By creating an appropriate content structure, it becomes easier to coordinate headless content authoring across channels so you can maximize content reuse.
 Leveraging content across multiple channels greatly improves content production efficiency and change management.

 Content Fragment names must be descriptive for content authors.
 AEM transparently handles escaping and/or truncating the names used IDs at the repository level.
 Therefore the logical names provided by the content authors should always be readable and represent the contents.

 Call To Action Button

 See the additional resources section for additional documentation on AEM page naming conventions.